privacy-scaling-explorations/mixer/README.md

 The current version of this mixer is a simple MVP for desktop Chrome, Brave, or Firefox.
 You should also have [MetaMask](https://metamask.io/) installed, and some Kovan ETH.
-You need at least 0.11 KETH to mix 0.1 ETH, and 20 Kovan DAI and 0.01 ETH to mix Kovan DAI.
+By default you need at least 0.11 KETH to mix 0.1 ETH, and 20 Kovan DAI and 0.01 ETH to mix Kovan DAI.
 You can generate Kovan DAI using MakerDAO's CDP creation tool [here](https://cdp.makerdao.com).